tlarok/blender-fbximporter/README.md

 This is an optional directory where all project files will be stored.
 If no path is chosen, the addon will create an `export_data` folder next to the Blender file you are working on.

-> **Important:** Your Blender project must be saved somewhere on disk in order for the addon to function correctly.
+???+ note**Important:** Your Blender project must be saved somewhere on disk in order for the addon to function correctly.

 ---